 16 – Watch the Rockettes dancing at the beautiful Radio City Music Hall

-Radio City Music Hall is the symbol of music in NYC – a legendary theater right next to Rockefeller Center, home of the famous Rockettes.
+Radio City Music Hall is the symbol of music in New York – a legendary theater right next to Rockefeller Center, home of the famous Rockettes.
 Built in 1932 in art deco style, this theater hosts many concerts throughout the year, culminating with the magical Rockettes for Christmas Spectacular.

 Absolutely one of the most fun things to do in NYC!
 Don’t forget to book your tickets well in advance, since Radio City Music Hall is a popular destination for both tourists and New Yorkers.